Larry Gagosian: Career

-In 1978, he opened his first gallery, on La Brea Avenue in West Hollywood, and began showing young Californians (Vija Celmins, Chris Burden) and new New Yorkers (Eric Fischl, Cindy Sherman.
+In 1978, he opened his first gallery, on La Brea Avenue in West Hollywood, and began showing young Californians (Vija Celmins, Chris Burden) and new New Yorkers (Eric Fischl, Cindy Sherman).
 That same year, he bought a loft in New York on West Broadway opposite the Leo Castelli Gallery.
 It was Castelli who introduced Gagosian to Charles Saatchi and Samuel Newhouse Jr. In his first New York appearance, in 1979, he presented David Salle's first exhibition in a loft at 421 West Broadway, in collaboration with dealer Annina Nosei.
 In 1982, Nosei and Gagosian staged an exhibition of Jean-Michel Basquiat in Los Angeles.
 Around that time, Basquiat worked from the ground-floor display and studio space Gagosian had built below his Venice home on Market Street.

 In the early 1980s, Gagosian developed his business rapidly by exploiting the possibilities of reselling works of art by blue-chip modern and contemporary artists, earning the nickname "Go-Go" in the process.
 After establishing a Manhattan gallery in the mid-1980s, located at the ground-floor space in artist Sandro Chia’s studio building at 521 West 23rd Street, Gagosian began to work with a stable of super collectors including David Geffen, Newhouse, Saatchi, and David Ganek.
 Bidding on behalf of Newhouse in 1988, Gagosian paid over $17 million for False Start (1959) by Jasper Johns, a then-record price for a work by a living artist.
-That record was beaten in 2008, when Gagosian paid $23.5 million at Sotheby's in November 2007 for Jeff Koons's Hanging Heart (an artist who happens to belong to the Gagosian gallery's stable).

-On 10 May 2022, Gagosian bought one of the four Shot Marilyns paintings by Andy Warhol, for a record breaking $195 million, making it the most expensive piece of 20th century art to change hands in a public sale.

-Since 2014, Gagosian has been a partner at Blue Parrot, a Mexican restaurant in East Hampton, New York.
+On 10 May 2022, Gagosian bought one of the four Shot Marilyns paintings by Andy Warhol, for a record breaking $195 million, making it the most expensive piece of 20th century art to change hands in a public sale.Since 2014, Gagosian has been a partner at Blue Parrot, a Mexican restaurant in East Hampton, New York.
 In 2025, he also purchased BookHampton, an independent bookstore nearby.

+In order to maintain his status and power within the art dealing world, Gagosian has hired a Black writer, Antwaun Sargent, to refreshen his perspective on modern times.
+This collaboration between Gagosian and Sargent has allowed for the greater representation of Black artists, such as Honor Titus.
+More specifically, the exhibition set in Gagosian's gallery in Beverly Hills allowed for many of Titus's work, depicting tennis courts, to be sold due to Sargent's idea to build a physical tennis court in the gallery.
+In addition, by signing Anna Weyant, a Canadian artist, Gagosian was able to leverage her art and its prices based on displaying it in Gagosian galleries.
+Although the two had become eventually involved in a relationship, their business partnership also allowed both of them to mutually benefit from the art.